defenseunicorns/data_engineering_technical_assessment/README.md

 ### Cleaning required
 * Transform the component names into `lowercase_with_underscore_spaces` format.
 * Transform the user names into `first_name.last_name` format.
 Other formats you may encounter are `First Last` or `Last, First`.
-* The `ordered_by` field in `data/batch_orders.parquet` may have some corrupt entries, be sure to pull from valid rows.
+* The `ordered_by` field in `data/batch_orders.parquet` may have some corrupt entries, be sure to pull from the correct rows
-* Mark parts / component pairs that *only* occur prior to `2018-05-17` as deprecated.

 ## Development and Evaluation
 Most of the setup can be done via Make targets.
 Here is a list of the relevant targets: